Hazelbrook

 The level of residential development activity in Hazelbrook is very low in comparison to the average area assessed nationally by AreaSearch

-New dwellings are developed at an average expected construction cost value of $409,000.
-This financial year, $86,000 in commercial approvals have been registered, indicating a predominantly residential focus.
-Compared to Greater Sydney, Hazelbrook has markedly lower building activity, recording 81.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing dwellings, although construction activity has recently intensified.
-The area's development is also under the national average, suggesting its established nature and potential planning limitations.
+New dwellings are developed at an average expected construction cost of $409,000.
+This financial year, $86,000 in commercial approvals were registered, indicating a predominantly residential focus.
+Compared to Greater Sydney, Hazelbrook records significantly lower building activity, 73.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings.
+The area's development level is also below national average, reflecting its maturity and possible planning constraints.

 Frequently Asked Questions - Development